piobmx/AIVP_course_project/README.md

 In the example frame, the lower and upper HSV range are presented in top left.
 The number within the bracket denotes which channel is being controlled.
-In the image it is (0) so it is the Hue channel being controlled, it can be adjust by the directly pressing such keys:
+In the image it is (0) so it is the Hue channel being controlled, it can be adjust by directly pressing such keys:
 * `j: min_hue minus 1`
 * `k: min_hue plus 1`
 * `l: max_hue plus 1`